The Boundary Commission for England is conducting a review of parliamentary constituencies and would like you to have your say.

 The initial proposals for London were published on 13 September 2016 and consulted on for 12 weeks.
 These can be viewed on the Boundary Commission for England website.

-The Commission launched the second stage of its public consultation on Tuesday 28 February.
+The Boundary Commission has now launched the third stage of its public consultation by publishing its amended proposals based on public comments.